Svznify/Bloxnified/README.md

 1. Go to the Releases page for this repository and download any release (each release contains a zip of the bootstrappers).
 2. Open Bloxstrap or Fishstrap.
 3. Navigate to Appearance > Bootstrappers.
-4. For Bloxstrap: set the bootstrapper's style to "Custom", click the "New" button, then choose Import and select the zip file you downloaded.
+4. Under Bootstrappers: set the bootstrapper's style to "Custom", click the "New" button, then choose Import and select the zip file you downloaded.
 For Fishstrap the flow is similar — use the Appearance/Bootstrappers section and import the zip.
-5. Apply the changes and restart the bootstrapper if required.
+5. Save your changes.

 Notes:
 - If you prefer to inspect or modify theme files manually, extract the zip and copy the theme folder you want into your bootstrapper's assets, or edit `Theme.xml` directly.